flightjs/flight/README.md

 [![Gitter](https://badges.gitter.im/Join%20chat.svg)](https://gitter.im/flightjs/flight?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 [Flight](http://flightjs.github.io/) is a lightweight framework for building JavaScript components.
-It was created at Twitter, and is used by the [twitter.com](https://twitter.com/) and [TweetDeck](https://tweetdeck.twitter.com/) web applications.
+It was created at Twitter, and is used by [twitter.com](https://twitter.com/) and [TweetDeck](https://tweetdeck.twitter.com/).

 Work is currently ongoing for Flight v2 and beyond, which will make some backward incompatible changes.

 ## [v1.x][v1.x]

 To see the most recent v1.x code and documentation, check out [the branch][v1.x].
+If you've got an issue or pull-request for **current code**, please submit it against this branch.

 ## v2.x